 Level blueprints are used to establish where everything in a level will be placed; they’re the foundation of a great project.

 The information included in the level blueprints should help the developer clearly recreate maps in their game.

 We will be honest—this is a lot of info!

 But for the sake of level-setting, know that there is even more that needs to be digested on the way to completing a game with RPG Maker—from game mechanics, game space, map transfers, story creation, publishing a game online, and more.

 This fact isn't meant to scare anyone off from building their own game, but more to excite and inspire—there is so much that can be accomplished...the depths and limits of which extend beyond that of a single useful blog post!

-If you have a child interested in diving into the details, check out our Game Design 101 course for ages 10-12, held at a number of our 150+ locations worldwide.
+If you have a child interested in diving into the details, check out our video game summer camps held at a number of our 150+ locations worldwide.